perago-cymru/MCS-Extractor/ReadMe.md

 ### Creating a new mapping

-There are four things that the MCS Data Extractor needs a record to have:
+There are five things that the MCS Data Extractor needs a record to have:
 * A table name - this should be the name for the imported data table.
 The table must have a unique name, and should be self-explanatory, so you can recognise what you want to query.
 The table name *should have no spaces* so rather than "recycling equipment requests" try "recycling_equipment_requests" or similar.
+* The name of the My Council Services request id field.
+This is often "servicerequest."
 * A start date - the date the record was created.
 * A close date - the date the record is closed.
 * A user identifying field - This is a little more tricky to identify because MCS does not provide any data that can identify a specific user.
 This can be a combination of fields (the first line of the address and postcode, for example) or a single field such as the UPRN.